Nathan-Butler7/ticket-lifecycle/README.md

 We also need to assign our agents to a 'Team' (level 1 Support) - (Online Banking)

-In the admin portal and click Agents > Teams > choose "Online Banking".
+In the admin portal click Agents > Teams > choose "Online Banking".

 ![Screenshot 2025-05-15 140031](https://github.com/user-attachments/assets/b0678c84-6740-43b4-81ef-24cda460c364)